Margaret Naumburg: Early Founder of Art Therapy in the United States

-The American Art Therapy Association (ATA) recognized her pinnacle achievements with art as therapy with the highest honor by giving her the first Honorary Life Membership award.
+The American Art Therapy Association (AATA) recognized her pinnacle achievements with art as therapy with the highest honor by giving her the first Honorary Life Membership award.
 She was awarded the honor in 1971.
 She taught art therapy at undergraduate level at New York University.
 She successfully lobbied for the creation of a graduate level program at the university that began in 1969.
 Naumburg taught into her eighties.
 She died in 1983 at the age of 92.